How to Calculate Overtime Pay: FLSA Formula and Examples

 Assumes 52 overtime weeks per year.
 Real annual overtime earnings depend on actual weeks worked.
 Add overtime earnings to base salary using the annual salary calculator for a combined annual income figure.

-Is overtime pay taxed differently than regular pay?
+How is overtime taxed differently from regular pay?